krish-na/javaee7-springmvc/Readme.md

     <servers>

 - Fork/Clone the project
-- Import to IDE of choice
+- Import project to IDE of choice
-- From command prompt/IDE, run the following commands to deploy the WAR:
-    - mvn clean install deploy
-  If maven fails to deploy try the following:
-    - mvn clean install tomcat7: deploy
-- Install MySQL and run the following scripts:
+- Run the following scripts from mysql cmd or MySQL Workbench

    CREATE SCHEMA `prism` ;